Updated February 13, 2023

 Hours: Sun – Thu 11:30am – 10pm; Fri – Sat 11:30am – 11pm

 Who would have thought that a burger and a lobster can go together so well in a meal?
-This London obsession had now spread to New York, so while I am in town, I have to go check it out.
+This London obsession had now spread to the Big Apple, so while I am in town, I have to go check it out.
 Burger and Lobster has two locations in NYC – The Flatiron District and Bryant Park.

 I have already been to the London location, so I am very familiar with the menu.
 I find the menu here at the Flatiron location somewhat similar.
 There are really only three major entrees: Burger, lobster, and lobster roll.
 There are also burger and lobster combos.